Goalt/HouseholderMPI/README.md

 # Parallel MPI program for solving system of linear equations using Householder transformation

 ## Overview
-solving system of linear equations by Householder method is divided into 3 parts.
+Solving system of linear equations by Householder method is divided into 3 parts.
 1) Forward pass (tridiagonalization of the matrix, which is performed by Householder transformations)
 2) Backward pass (solving linear system)

-To make parallelization efficient matrix stored distributedly and in cyclic way.
+To make parallelization efficient matrix was stored distributed and in cyclic way.

 ## Build
 ```shell